AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/basics.md

 1. Click Knit in the software.
 1. Move the lace carriage over the left turn mark and wait for the beep.
 1. Continue across, it will select needles according to row 1 of the pattern and beep on the right.
 1. Return across to the left.
-Are there any needles selected?
+Are there any needles selected (i.e. in `D` position)?
 If yes, go over to the right again, and back.
-Are there any needles selected?
+Repeat until no needles are selected.
 1. When you’re on the left with no needles selected, abandon the lace carriage on the left extension rail and knit two rows with the main carriage (usually two rows, can be more).
 Notice that there are no beeps, AYAB ignores the main carriage in this case.
 1. Repeat: pass the Lace carriage across and back until nothing is selected and it’s on the left, then two rows with the main carriage.